-2.3.1.
-Health Insurance Premiums
+2.3.1 Medical Insurance Premiums: Full-time Employees

-The County will pay 80% of the employee-only premium and the employee shall pay 20% of the premium for employees electing the restricted PPO or the HMO plans (currently Select and Kaiser).
-For the employees electing dependent coverage the County shall contribute 80% of the premium and the employee shall pay 20% of the premium.
+The County will contribute 80% of the premium and the employee shall contribute 20% of the premium for employees electing the standard PPO or the standard HMO plans at all tier levels (employee only, employee plus one, employee plus family).
+Standard plans are noted on the County's website.